mmuller88/mmblog/content/arcbot-eng/index.md

 The arcBot will be improved with the help of your feedback.

 We are also considering creating connectors for other low-code platforms.
-Interesting are (Airtable)[https://www.airtable.com/], (Zoho Creator)[https://www.zoho.com/] and others.
+Interesting are [Airtable](https://www.airtable.com/), [Zoho Creator](https://www.zoho.com/) and others.
 If you are interested in one of the connectors, please let us know.

 ## Summary